nlouis56/mass-ip-pinger/README.md

 1. Clone the repository
 2. Install the dependency `requests` with `pip install requests`
 3. Run the script with `python run.py`
 > Note: All the filepaths are determined in the global variables at the top of the script.
-You can change them to your liking.
+You can change them to your liking, or use the confirmation prompt to change them at runtime.

 ## Example

 The file `google_ips` contains a list of ip ranges for Google.
 The script will generate a list of "up" ips and a list of "down" ips.

+The file `french_ip_list` contains a list of ip ranges for France, retrieved from [ip2location.com](https://lite.ip2location.com/france-ip-address-ranges).

 You just have to change the `INPUT_FILE` variable to the path of the file containing the ip ranges.